franzinc/agraph-python/windows-support/readme.txt

-cjson and pycurl built by Marijn for Windows python clients
+The Windows clients need to use cjson and pycurl built using mingw.